ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Personal Health Dashboard offers an account-specific view of AWS services health status
   * Can be integrated with CloudWatch Events which in turn can trigger Lambda events for remediation.

+# 3. AWS Budgets

+* Using AWS Budgets, you can set a budget that alerts you when you exceed (or are forecasted to exceed) your budgeted cost or usage amount.
+You can also set alerts based on your RI or Savings Plans Utilization and Coverage using AWS Budgets.
+* Filtering dimensions (i.e., AWS Service, Availability Zone, and Member Account), and allows you to create budgets that are tracked on a monthly, quarterly, or yearly cadence